To Schedule an Appointment, Call Us Toll Free At 1.877.526.3457. Or, Send Us an E-mail for a Prompt Response.

 What does all this mean if you take heartburn medication or have taken heartburn medication in the past?
 What can you do if you have taken Zantac regularly or if you have a family member who regularly takes Zantac?
 Have you developed cancer and believe it could be linked to your intake of Zantac?
 First of all, it is important to note that as the FDA investigates this situation, it isn’t calling for people to stop taking heartburn medication.
 Individuals with concerns should speak to their doctor.
 If you have been taking heartburn medication for some time or regularly take this medication, now might be a good time to speak to your doctor about your options and alternatives.

 Have you developed pancreatic or gastric cancer?
 Did you regularly take Zantac and its generic versions?
-The City Zantac lawsuit lawyers at Jan Dils may be able to help you.
-It is predicted that many individuals and families in City might pursue mass tort lawsuits against the makers of Zantac and the makers of the generic version of the drug.
+The West Virginia Zantac lawsuit attorneys at our firm may be able to help you.
+It is predicted that many individuals and families in West Virginia might pursue mass tort lawsuits against the makers of Zantac and the makers of the generic version of the drug.

-Jan Dils, L.C. is a Zantac mass tort law firm currently taking cases from individuals who have regularly taken Zantac medication.
+Jan Dils, Attorney at Law, is currently taking cases from individuals who received a cancer diagnosis after taking Zantac medication.
 It is predicted that companies who make this heartburn medication might face lawsuits in the future.
 Do you have a case?
-Jan Dils can review your situation and help you understand the next steps.
+Call today to let a West Virginia Zantac lawyer review your situation and help you understand the next steps.

 Jan Dils, Attorneys at Law